10 On-Page SEO Strategies to Use in 2024How to Optimize a Blog Post (for Maximum SEO Ranking Ability)

 • To avoid keyword stuffing, use different image alt text for different images and stay true to describing each image

-Whatever you do, don’t just upload your images into WordPress without adding alt text to them… because an image with blank alt text (1) doesn’t give screen readers any assistance and (2) also leaves the purpose ambiguous in the eyes of search engines.
+Whatever you do, don’t just upload your images into WordPress without adding alt text to them.
+An image with blank alt text (1) doesn’t give screen readers any assistance, and (2) also leaves the purpose ambiguous in the eyes of search engines.

-Image alt text may not be as big a factor as our other on-page SEO strategies here, but they do help optimize your blog posts for maximum SEO ranking ability—and the goal is to hit all of these best practices that work well when combined together.
-As an aside, be sure to check out my picks for the best free keyword research tools to make sure you’re nailing your approach.
+Image alt text may not be as big a factor as our other on-page SEO strategies here, but they do help optimize your blog posts for maximum SEO ranking ability—and the goal is to hit all of these best practices that work well when combined.
+As an aside, be sure to check out my picks for the best free keyword research tools to ensure you’re nailing your approach.
+If you are struggling with coming up with alt text you can try a free tool like Image Caption Generator to get ideas using AI.

 7. Include External and Internal Links

-And if the search engines place so much importance on links, then you should too.
+And if the search engines place so much importance on links, you should too.

 When it comes to on-page SEO, there are two main types of links you need to include in your blog posts—external links and internal links.
-Moreover, you need to be strategic in the way (and locations) you create both types of links.
+Moreover, it would help if you were strategic in how (and locations) you create both links.

 External Links in On-Page SEO